West Palm Beach Car Accident Lawyer

 What is the Florida Statute of Limitations for Car Accident Lawsuits?

 Florida limits the amount of time you will have to file a lawsuit and demand compensation for your injuries.
-Most times it’s a four-year limitation.
+Most times, it’s a two-year limitation.

-So, you’ll have to file your claim within four years of the date of your wreck.
+So, you’ll have to file your claim within two years of the date of your wreck.
 Miss the window, and you’ll lose the right to recover anything at all.

 There are situations that might give you more or less time to act.
 Preserve your rights by calling us for help as soon as you can after you get injured.

 What Should I Do After a Car Crash?

 It’s important to know that the decisions you make in the minutes, hours, and days after a car accident matter.
 The wrong move can jeopardize your health and put your claim in danger.

 Here’s what you should do after a car accident:

 - Remain at the scene.
 Move away to safety, if possible, but don’t leave.
 Check to see if everyone is okay, exchange information, and wait for the police to arrive.

 - Report the accident.
 Dial 911 or contact the police and provide detailed information to the dispatcher.
 An officer will be sent to the scene, where they’ll conduct a short investigation and complete an accident report.
 This report can be critically important if you decide to seek compensation down the line.

 - Get medical care.
 Go to the doctor, even if you don’t think your injuries are severe.
 Immediate medical treatment is important, as it can help to ensure that your injuries are properly diagnosed and treated in a timely manner.
 And, the report that’s generated by your visit will be helpful in establishing a causal link between the accident and your trauma.